The 2015 Frost Farm Prize

 Chester, NH 03036

-The results will be posted at http://robertfrostfarm.org/poetry-contest.html in May 2014.
+The results will be posted in May 2015.
 Winner and honorable mentions (if any) will be notified by email or phone.
-Please DO NOT send an SASE for contest results.
+DO NOT send a SASE for contest results.

 About the Frost Farm’s Hyla Brook Poets

 The Frost Farm was home to the poet and his family from 1900-1911.
-Robert Crawford and Bill Gleed started The Hyla Brook Poets group in 2008.
-In addition to a monthly workshop, the group organizes the monthly Hyla Brook Reading Series held from May through September in Frost’s barn.
-The Series features emerging poets as well as luminaries such as Maxine Kumin, David Ferry, Wesley McNair, and Rhina Espaillat.
+Robert W. Crawford and Bill Gleed started The Hyla Brook Poets group in 2008 as a monthly poetry workshop.
+In March 2009, the monthly Hyla Brook Reading Series launched with readings by emerging poets as well as luminaries such as Maxine Kumin, David Ferry, Linda Pastan, and Sharon Olds.